Women with muscular, bulky legs in the gym; text reads how to train bulky legs.

 Case in point.
 Check out my photos below.
 Sorry about the photo quality — when I took these so many years ago I never planned to share them with anyone.
 The first photo was taken about two years after I started training with a trainer, and before I knew what I was doing in the gym.
 For two years, he had me doing very heavy squats, lunges and leg presses, as well as leg extensions for the quads.
 You can see how my legs looked after two years of training like that.

-Around the time of taking the first photo I decided my legs were too thick and lacked shape, so I changed how I trained legs.
-I quit squatting and I pretty much quit training my legs with weights at all except for glutes and some medium-heavy work for my hamstrings.
+Around the time of taking the first photo I decided my legs were too thick and lacked shape, so I changed how I trained legs reducing both volume and the amount of weight I lifted.
+I quit doing quad dominant exercises like squats and leg extensions, other than some higher rep, body or band squats.
 The second photo shows how my legs looked about nine months later.
 You can see they have better shape and definition, especially around the knee area.

 Learn more about how I leaned out my legs in the video below.